DeepInThought-2005/chess_clocker/README.md

 # compiling

 To use this little programm, on Linux:
+ready: you need tkinter module, so give command: sudo apt-get install python3-tk

+then:
 1. download my programm on your computer as a zip file
 2. ctrl+alt+T open the Terminal
 3. give command: cd Downloads